-This is what you will pay out- of-pocket for covered care.
+This is what you will pay out- DI-pocket for covered care.
 Cost-Sharing Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance and copayments) for the covered care you receive.
 Copayments A copayment is a fixed amount of money you pay to the provider, facility, pharmacy, etc., when you receive certain services.
 Example: When you see your Primary Care Physician, you pay a copayment of \$30 per office visit.
 Deductible A deductible is a fixed expense you must incur for certain covered services and supplies before we start paying benefits for them.
 Copayments do not count toward any deductible.
 The calendar year deductible is \$750 per person for Self Only or Self Plus One enrollments.
 Under a Self and Family enrollment, benefits are payable for any individual when the \$750 per person deductible is satisfied, or the deductible is considered satisfied and benefits are payable for all family members when the combined expenses applied to the calendar year deductible for all family members reach \$1500.
 Note: If you change plans during Open Season, you do not have to start a new deductible under your prior plan between January 1 and the effective date of your new plan.
 If you change plans at another time during the year, you must begin a new deductible under your new plan.
 If you change options in this Plan during the year, we will credit the amount of covered expenses already applied toward the deductible of your old option to the deductible of your new option.
 Coinsurance Coinsurance is the percentage of our negotiated fee that you must pay for your care.
 Coinsurance does not begin until you have met your calendar year deductible.
 Example: You pay 25% of our allowance for durable medical equipment.
+Difference between our Plan allowance and the bill You should also see section Important Notice About Surprise billing - Know Your rights below that describes your protections against surprise billing under the No Surprises Act.
 Your catastrophic protection out-of-pocket maximum After your copayments and coinsurance totals \$7,350 for Self Only or \$7,350 per person for Self Plus One, or \$14,700 per Self and Family enrollment for the Standard Option, in any calendar year, you do not have to pay any more for covered services.
 Be sure to keep accurate records of your deductibles, copayments and coinsurance since you are responsible for informing us when you reach the maximum.
-Carryover If you changed to this Plan during open season from a plan with a catastrophic protection benefit and the effective date of the change was after January 1, any expenses that would have applied to that plan's catastrophic protection benefit during the prior year will be covered by your prior plan if they are for care you received in January before your effective date of coverage in this Plan.
+Carryover If you changed to this Plan during Open Season from a plan with a catastrophic protection benefit and the effective date of the change was after January 1, any expenses that would have applied to that plan's catastrophic protection benefit during the prior year will be covered by your prior plan if they are for care you received in January before your effective date of coverage in this Plan.
 If you have already met your prior plan's catastrophic protection benefit level in full, it will continue to apply until the effective date of your coverage in this Plan.
 If you have not met this expense level in full, your prior plan will first apply your covered out-of-pocket expenses until the prior year's catastrophic level is reached and then apply the catastrophic protection benefit to coverage in this Plan.
 Your prior plan will pay these covered expenses according to this year's benefits; benefit changes are effective January 1.
-Note: If you change options in this Plan during the year, we will credit the amount of covered expenses already accumulated toward the catastrophic out-of-pocket limit of your old option to the catastrophic protection limit of your new option.